bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/hypsicles.md

 * The work which involves arithmetic progressions is Hypsicles' On the Ascension of Stars.
 * Hypsicles makes a false assumption involving arithmetic progressions so that his results are wrong.
 * The mistake which Hypsicles makes is to assume that the rising times form an arithmetical progression.
-* In fact without the aid of the sine function and trigonometry it is hard to see how Hypsicles could have done better.
+* Without the aid of the sine function and trigonometry it is hard to see how Hypsicles could have done better.

 Born about 190BC, Alexandria, Egypt.
 Died about 120 BC.